Guide number: Effect of ISO sensitivity

 Still, it can be helpful when comparing flash devices to understand how guide numbers vary with ISO sensitivity.
 Usually manufacturers state their products' guide number ratings relative to an ISO sensitivity of 100.
 However, some manufacturers of flash devices may provide guide numbers ratings specified relative to ISO 200, which increases its guide number by 41 percent relative to those given at ISO 100.

 The below table shows the proportional change in a flash device's guide number relative to both ISO 100 and ISO 200.

 The extremely high guide numbers shown in the right-hand portion of the table have a limited real-world ability to extend flash distances.
 As the above photo illustrates, the f-number × distance reciprocal relationship breaks down when on-camera flash devices that are set to full or near-full power are used in combination with cameras set to very high ISO sensitivities and large apertures (exceedingly long distances).
-ISO settings like 102,400 can yield guide numbers in excess of 1220 (m) / 4000 (ft) that seldom if ever permit extremely long-range flash photography due to particulates and aerosols typically present in outside air that fog images with haze glare and attenuate the reach of the light.
+ISO settings like 102,400 can yield guide numbers in excess of 400 ft that seldom if ever permit extremely long-range flash photography due to particulates and aerosols typically present in outside air that fog images with haze glare and attenuate the reach of the light.
 Except in unusual atmospheric conditions, extraordinarily large guide numbers will produce suitable results only by either positioning the flash device off-axis from the camera by a fair distance or by shooting at the smallest apertures.